-The Board regularly evaluates its performance and the governance processes that support the Board's work with the aim of improving individual contributions, effectiveness of the Board and its committees and the Company's performance.
+The Board regularly evaluates its performance and the governance processes with the aim of improving individual contributions, effectiveness of the Board and its committees and the Company's performance.

 During the financial year under review, the Nomination Committee had reviewed and assessed the mix of skills and experience and size of the Board, contribution of each Director and effectiveness of the Board and Board Committees and also reviewed the retirement of Directors by rotation eligible for re-election.
+The Board assessment is based on specific criteria, inter-alia the Board structure, Board operations, roles and responsibilities of the Board, Board Committees and Chairman.
+For individual assessment, it includes the quality of inputs, understanding of the roles and etc.